 November

-University of Alabama Out-of-State Merit Scholarships offers merit scholarships for out-of-state incoming freshmen.
-Dollar amounts will vary by scholarship, but students should have at least a GPA of 3.0.
-For first-time freshman applicants, students must submit the following to be considered for admission to the university: an application for admission, and an official high school transcript.
+University of Alabama Out-of-State Merit Scholarships offers merit scholarships for first time, full time out-of-state freshmen enrolling in summer or fall.
+Dollar amounts will vary by scholarship, but students should have at least a 3.0 GPA.
+For first-time freshman applicants, students must submit an application for admission, and an official high school transcript.
 There is also an optional submission of official ACT or SAT test scores.
 The deadline is November 1st.
 More information can be found here and here.

 University of Florida Out-of-State Tuition Waiver offers a very limited number of merit-based out-of-state scholarships designed to reduce the out-of-state tuition for high-achieving students at the following levels.
 Applicants are reviewed for scholarships using the same holistic and academic criteria used for the admissions review.
 The deadline is November 1st.
 More information can be found here and here.